 Dimensions: 4.7 x 3.5 x 2.9 inches

-Features: Quartz movement with digital display, Acrylic crystal dial window, Resin band, Water resistant to 660 feet (200 M), Shock resistant, compass
+Specific features: Quartz movement with digital display, acrylic crystal dial window, resin band, water resistant up to 200 meters, shock resistant, compass

-Description: Timex is a brand name associated with timepieces that are budget-friendly but still provide quality and reliability.
-If you are looking for a survival watch that will not break the bank, the Timex Expedition Shock is worth looking into.
+Timex is a brand name associated with timepieces that are budget-friendly but still provide quality and reliability.
+If you are looking for a survival watch that will not break the bank, the Timex Expedition Shock Compass Watch is worth looking into.

 Although the watch only has a resin band, it is surprisingly a tough piece.
 It’s a very well-made watch and it can stand up to the demanding conditions of the outdoors.

 However, there’s no denying that the strongest selling point of the Timex Expedition Shock is its tough to beat price.
-At $50+, it gives other more expensive outdoor watches a run for their money.
+It gives other more expensive outdoor watches a run for their money.

 Dimensions: 5.9 x 5.9 x 5.9 inches

-Features: Shock-proof, Black titanium, Japanese quartz movement with analog display, Solar powered, Water resistant to 200m
+Specific features: Shock-proof, black titanium, Japanese quartz movement with analog display, solar powered, water resistant up to 200 meters

 Here’s another well-known brand that’s synonymous with quality timepieces.
-Citizen’s Eco-Drive STX43 has all the makings of a solid survival watch.
+The Citizen Eco-Drive STX43 Watch has all the makings of a solid survival watch.
 Despite being a lightweight piece, the bezel and bracelet are made of titanium which means it can stand up to a good deal of abuse, making it a perfect outdoor companion.

 The orange luminous hands provide great visibility even during low-light conditions.
 The solar powered battery offers a lifetime’s worth of usage without ever needing a replacement.

-Features: Miyota quartz movements for extreme accuracy, Constructed of highly corrosion-resistant 316L stainless steel, Scratch-resistant sapphire crystal, Case is precision milled for maximum waterproofness, PVD finish is electrochemically bonded to stainless surface
+Specific features: Miyota quartz movements for extreme accuracy, constructed of highly corrosion-resistant 316l stainless steel, scratch-resistant sapphire crystal, case is precision milled for maximum waterproofness, PVD finish is electrochemically bonded to stainless surface

-Description: Don’t need all the fancy features that other watches have on this list?
-Then the Blackhawk Advanced Field Operator watch should be right down your alley.
+Don’t need all the fancy features that other watches have on this list?
+Then the BLACKHAWK Race Operator Chronograph Watch should be right down your alley.
 Blackhawk has taken the no-nonsense approach to tactical / survival timepieces by doing away with the extra sub-dials and other fancy distractions.